sampatry/Mobile-Robotics-Project/README.md

 source ~/Mobile-Robotics-Project/install/setup.bash #if it doesnt run you might need to run this

 export TURTLEBOT3_MODEL=burger
-export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/home/sam/Mobile-Robotics-Project/src/simulation_pkg/models
+export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/home/$USER/Mobile-Robotics-Project/src/simulation_pkg/models
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/opt/ros/humble/share/turtlebot3_description

-you may need to install the following sudo apt install ros-humble-turtlebot3*
+You may need to install the following sudo apt install ros-humble-turtlebot3*

 link to make turtlebot workspace (i need to verify if we need this)